 My son turns two in November.
-In honor of his birthday, and our family’s changing child care strategy, I wanted to share what this past year has looked like for us.
+In honor of his birthday, and our family’s changing childcare strategy, I wanted to share what this past year has looked like for us.
 Below is an outline of a strategy that works for us, along with some helpful tools you may want to try!

-Since Bob still chooses to work, we have a part time nanny who I found on Care.com.
+Since Bob still chooses to work, we have a part-time nanny I found on Care.com.
 She is a semi-retired former daycare owner, with grown children of her own.
 Working with her lends us incredible flexibility: she’s willing to work four hours or twelve, depending on our needs.
 In addition to caring for our boy, she helps us keep the house tidy, runs the washing machine, and folds our laundry.
 It’s a huge help.
 We pay her hourly, excluding bonuses.

 Her typical schedule is noon to six, Tuesday through Thursday, with some work on the weekend sprinkled in.
 When I’m on call, and Bob is occupied, we put an asterisk on the end time; this means the end time is flexible.
-This strategy has relieved so much potential tension in the system, since I often don’t know when my work will be done.
+This strategy has relieved so much potential tension in the system since I often don’t know when my work will be done.
 On those days, Marsha knows I could be home before 5 or after 9, depending on the emergencies that arise.

 If you are spending more than $5000 on childcare each year, you must check out a dependent care flexible spending account (FSA).
-This type of FSA allows you to pay up to $5000 in child care expenses with pre-tax money (which is amazing, because pre-tax money is worth one third to one fifth more, depending on your tax bracket!)
+This type of FSA allows you to pay up to $5000 in childcare expenses with pre-tax money (which is amazing, because pre-tax money is worth one-third to one-fifth more, depending on your tax bracket!)
 Since I have a professional S-corporation, I administer my own payroll, using Sure Payroll.
 On the site, I can set monthly or lump sum contributions to come out of my pay automatically.